picolibc/picolibc/doc/releasing.md

 	$ git checkout debian

- 3. Merge in master at the release tag
+ 3. Merge in main at the release tag

 	$ git merge <release-tag>